I Feel Like I Hate My Mom! What Do I Do?

 Takeaway

 Most child-parent relationships experience occasional strain and intense emotions.
-However, if you feel as though you hate your mother, it may be a good to investigate the reasons behind your emotions.
-For your own wellbeing, it may be necessary to take actions like establishing healthy boundaries, focusing on yourself, and acknowledging that her choices are not in your control.
+However, if you feel as though you hate your mother, it may be good to investigate the reasons behind your emotions.
+For your own well-being, it may be necessary to take actions like establishing healthy boundaries, focusing on yourself, and acknowledging that her choices are not in your control.

 Unhealthy parental relationships can be hard to understand on your own, and you may want to reach out to a licensed therapist.
-Online cognitive behavioral therapy can effectively reduce symptoms of anxiety and depression, while improving your self-worth and ability to cope with stressors.
+Online cognitive behavioral therapy can effectively reduce symptoms of anxiety and depression while improving your self-worth and ability to cope with stressors.

 Frequently asked questions (FAQs)

 If you hate your mother, or your mom and dad, that can be extremely painful.
-One option is to find a therapy service or find a treatment program to help you deal with both your emotions and why you feel that way.
+One option is to find a therapy service or a treatment program to help you deal with both your emotions and why you feel that way.
 Some people hate their parents because their father was abusive and they blame their mother for not stopping it, they always had a strained relationship with my mother because of a mental health disorder, their mom and dad were drug addicts, or there was emotional abuse.
-There are so many reasons for why someone would hate their parents.
+There are so many reasons why someone would hate their parents.
 However, the best way to deal with this long-lasting hatred is to see types of therapy that can address emotional instability and find a therapist to help you work through your feelings.

 Is it normal to dislike your parents?